roydavid957/bascriptie/README.md

 Roy David
 s2764989

-Code for bachelor thesis Information Science RuG
+This repository contains the code used for the Bachelor thesis course for Information Science at the University of Groningen (RUG).